simon-xe-wang/FiboService/README.md

     import cProfile
     cProfile.run('for n in generate_seq(100000): pass')
 ```
-1. This program with 100,000 as input took more than 10 minutes to finish.
-It's 1.45 seconds when I comments out the line of convertion.
+1. This program with 100,000 as input took more than 20 minutes to finish while it was 1.45 seconds when repalced the line with just returning number.
 2. to_str() takes most of time (from output of cProfile and 10,000 as input):

 ```